K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 1. Access the PaaS-Ta operator portal and log in.
 ![3-1-1]

-2. Login > Service Management > Check the Distribution Pipeline Service Broker on the Service Broker page.
+2. Login > Service Management > Check the Deployment Pipeline Service Broker on the Service Broker page.
 ![3-1-2]

 3. Service Management> Check the Service Control page for access to the deployment pipeline service plan.